lazerous42/Ascension-of-the-Technomancer/README.md

 Good luck friend.

+* A note about config version numbers ~ The least significant version number applies to config changes only, where that the middle number increments with mod versions.
+Although configs from newer versions of mods won't normally cause issues, there is a small chance so I figured I should mention it just in case.
+The most significant digit indicates a major structural change, i.e. a substantial content change.

 ChangeLog
+-- Version 3.9.1
--- Version 3.9.0 Mod version updates
+- Majorly increased the drop rate of Chromaticraft info fragments in the loot tables -- Version 3.9.0 Mod version updates
 -- Version 3.8.3
 - BUGFIX: GregTech unification was causing Ars Magica 2 blue topaz and Thaumium blocks not to be craftable because the compressor was only returning the GT variant